b3-exmo/b3-exmo.github.io/docs/Race/Skin of blackness.md

 > *Black and blackness can mean a color and dark or darkness can refer to hue.
 But they can also mean emotions, countenance or state of one’s soul.
 Words like “gloomy,” “despondent” or “dejected” are dark.
 Despair — and the pit of grief — are black.
 I would argue that Hitler had the blackest of souls while the white light that emanates from Reverend Desmond Tutu is inspiring in all the best ways.*

 What can the symbolic cleansing from Christ's atonement mean, when scriptures explicitly describe Lamanites being cursed with a skin of blackness?
 The implications are clear: Lamanites had emotional, sad clothing, just like Hitler did.

+I would call this a good demonstration of [Godwin's Law](https://en.wikipedia.org/wiki/Godwin%27s_law), where the discourse has lasted for so long that *someone* had to invoke Hitler's name.

 &nbsp;